There is a wide range of books on many strategies, indicators, etc., but price action books are quite hard to find.

 It also touches on the psychological aspect of trading (keeping your emotions in check while trading).

 Price action books are so exciting to read.
 Most of the price action techniques relevant today are as a result of refinements of these old methodologies.

-On some occasions, these methodologies have been “overly diluted” and a lot of key things have been left out.
+Occasionally, these methodologies have been “overly diluted,” and many key things have been left out.